Data Tier Routing Patterns

 )

-drift = auditor.audit_routing_drift(managed)
+drift = auditor.audit_routing_drift(pattern)

 if drift: